luchiniatwork/cambada/README.md

 ## Getting Started

-Cambada is a simple set of main functions that can be called from a deps.edn alias.
-The simplest way to have it available in your project is to add an alias with `extra-deps`:
+Cambada is a simple set of main functions that can be called from a `deps.edn` alias.
+The simplest way to have it available in your project is to add an alias with `extra-deps` to your `deps.edn` file:

 ``` clojure
 {:aliases {:cambada